-The ACIA Awards have been running since 2008 with the objective to recognise and reward excellence in the field of crime and intelligence analysis in the UK, Ireland and the Channel Islands.
+The ACIA Awards ran between 2008 and 2016 with the objective to recognise and reward excellence in the field of crime and intelligence analysis in the UK, Ireland and the Channel Islands.
 Some of the core aims of ACIA - to facilitate the transfer of knowledge, to develop analytical skills, and to constructively challenge and support our peers, are encapsulated perfectly by the ACIA Awards Programme.

 Adjudication of Awards